-- 5. If required by the chosen wireless network, fill in the username and password and confirm. - Tip: If you already connected to this network in the past using this projector, the software will remember the username and password, ensuring you do not have to fill this in again. - Press Connect to connect to the selected network.
+- 5. If required by the chosen wireless network fill in the user name, password and confirm. - Tip: If you already connected to this network in the past using this projector, the software will remember the user name and password, ensuring you do not have to fill this in again. - 6.
+Press Connect to connect to the selected network. - 7.
+If required by the chosen wireless network, fill in the user name and password and confirm.